Full-spectrum infrared fingerprinting: A transformative AI paradigm for interstellar polycyclic aromatic hydrocarbons: Methodology

 These spectra represent ground-state absorption.
 To simulate astrophysically relevant conditions, we converted them to emission spectra using the thermal-cascade approximation within the AmesPAHdbIDLSuite tool \citep{Boersma2013, Boersma2014}, assuming a representative excitation energy of \SI{6}{eV}.

 To maintain consistency with traditional theory, we focused on the 2.76--\SI{20}{\micro\meter} window (500--\SI{3620}{\centi\meter^{-1}}), which encompasses the characteristic PAH IR bands.
 Each discrete line spectrum was converted into a fixed-length feature vector by binning onto a common histogram grid with a fixed bin width and normalizing to unit area, so the model learns spectral shape rather than absolute intensity.
 Following sensitivity testing (see Appendix \ref{A1}), we used a bin width of \SI{20}{\centi\meter^{-1}} and excluded any features (bins) containing contributions from fewer than ten molecules.
-While this bin width optimizes the model's signal-to-noise ratio and generalization, we acknowledge that this resolution may smooth out fine-grained spectral substructures potentially resolvable by JWST.
+While this bin width optimizes the model's signal-to-noise ratio (S/N) and generalization potential, we acknowledge that this resolution may smooth out fine-grained spectral substructures potentially resolvable by JWST.
 This choice prioritizes robust morphological patterns over noise-sensitive narrow-band variations.

-To ensure the model's astrophysical relevance, we partitioned the data by randomly selecting 20\% of the molecules from each of the twelve classes to form an `unseen' pool; the remaining 80\% constituted the training set.
+To ensure the model's astrophysical relevance, we partitioned the data by randomly selecting 20\% of the molecules from each of the twelve classes to form an ``unseen'' pool, while the remaining 80\% constituted the training set.
 We simulated realistic astronomical observations by constructing synthetic mixtures, averaging the spectra of molecules drawn at random from the unseen pool.
-This uniform weighting ensures the model remains independent of specific astrophysical priors, focusing purely on universal spectral morphology rather than predefined size distributions.
+This uniform weighting ensures the model remains independent of specific astrophysical priors.
 These mixtures were generated across varying population sizes, defined as $N_{\mathrm{mol}} \in \{1, 5, 10, 20, 50, 100, 200\}$.
 For each $N_{\mathrm{mol}}$ value, we produced 100 mixed spectra, resulting in 700 synthetic spectra per class.
 All mixtures derived from this unseen subset were reserved strictly for final model evaluation to ensure unbiased performance metrics.